 First, the drunk driver could face criminal charges for breaking Texas’ driving while intoxicated (DWI) law.
 It is illegal in Texas to operate a motor vehicle with a blood alcohol content level at or above 0.08%.
 A driver could also be guilty of DWI with a lesser blood alcohol content level if he or she is too impaired to drive.

 The driver may get arrested for drunk driving at the scene of your car accident.
 Call the police right away if you suspect the driver who hit you is drunk.
-If the driver is found guilty of DWI, your DWI accident attorney in San Antonio can use the conviction as evidence during your civil case against the driver.
+If the driver is found guilty of DWI, your DWI accident attorney in San Antonio or a drunk driving attorney in fort worth can use the conviction as evidence during your civil case against the driver.
 However, there does not need to be an arrest for you to make a civil claim in San Antonio.

 You Have the Right to File a Civil Suit Against the Drunk Driver